Quick Details

 Take a steam train back in time…

-Enjoy a hearty breakfast before a short journey to Fort William will finally jump aboard the Jacobite Steam Train!
+Enjoy breakfast before a short journey to Fort William where you will finally jump aboard the Jacobite Steam Train!
 Known for being one of the world’s greatest train journeys, this train ride will take you past Britain’s highest mountain, deepest loch, shortest river and most westerly station.
 You may know it as the Hogwarts Express!
 You’ll cross the viaduct featured in the ‘Harry Potter’ films and pass the Glenfinnan Monument where Bonnie Prince Charlie raised his standard at the beginning of the 1745 Jacobite rising before arriving in Mallaig, the end of the famous West Highland Railway.
-The other half of the group will take this part of the journey to Mallaig in the bus with your driver-guide, giving you the opportunity to see the train cross the iconic Viaduct.
-Either way, you will be able to sit back, relax, enjoy the ride and don’t forget to take in those unmissable views of the highlands.

 Have seafood for lunch at Mallaig…